gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *"Sindy!"
 Maddy called,
 panic rising in her throat.
 "Sindy, where are you?
-You come out right Her!"
+You come out right now!"
 Their parents' bedroom?
 No.
 Maddy's room?
 No.
 The hall closet where Mama Roo kept winter clothes in summer and summer clothes in winter?